harness/developer-hub/docs/continuous-delivery/cd-infrastructure/provisioning-overview.md

 :::

 Harness provisioning is categorized into the following use cases:
-- Ad hoc provisioning: temporary and on-demand provisioning of resources for specific tasks or purposes.
+- **Ad hoc provisioning**: temporary and on-demand provisioning of resources for specific tasks or purposes.
-- Dynamic infrastructure provisioning: provision the target deployment environment as part of the same deployment process.
+- **Dynamic infrastructure provisioning**: provision the target deployment environment as part of the same deployment process.
 Typically, dynamic infrastructure provisioning is for temporary pre-production environments, such as dev, test, and qa.
 Production environments are usually pre-existing.

 ## Important notes

+- **Dynamic infrastructure provisioning**:
   - Only provisioners that produce outputs can be used in an **Infrastructure Definition** to dynamically provision deployment target infrastructure.
-- Currently, dynamic provisioning of target infrastructure is not supported for the AWS ASG and SpotInst deployment types.
+  - Currently, dynamic provisioning of target infrastructure is not supported for the AWS ASG, AWS SAM, and SpotInst deployment types.
   - Dynamic provisioning is not supported when [using multiple services and environments](/docs/continuous-delivery/x-platform-cd-features/advanced/multiserv-multienv) in a pipeline stage.

 ## Ad hoc provisioning